hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 nhoodAdjacency dimension(2): 1 1
 ```

-# Milo workflow
+## Milo workflow

-Now that we have our dataset in the correct format, we can begin utilize the Milo workflow.
+Now that we have our dataset in the correct format, we can begin utilizing the Milo workflow.

-## Creating neighborhoods
+### Creating neighborhoods

 Step one is to generate the k-nearest neighborhood graph with the `buildGraph()` function.
 The parameters include selected a `k` neighbors and `d` dimension values: